Dissecting Automated Functional Testing — How to Learn Automated Testing in 2023?

 This is an aspect that changes with each application, its scale, and the test frequency.
 Hence, you will have to be the judge of that.

-Much like how each software requires a different testing path and methodology, functional testing software also varies depending on the use case.
-Here are some of the options you’ll come across.
+Much like each software requires a different testing path and methodology, automated functional testing software also varies depending on the use case.
+Here are some of the automated functional testing tool options you’ll encounter.

 We couldn’t leave our brainchild out of the equation, could we?
 So the USP of TestSigma is simple!
 It works with web apps, mobile apps, and API tests.
 That’s helpful if you have your product on multiple tech stacks and are testing all of them.